Visas and passports

 Most Asian countries require a visa for long-term stay, including studying.

 Visas for Asian countries in general

-- Some countries do not accept visa applications by mail.
-If you cannot visit the embassy in person, you can usually assign a third party to do it for you.
-Both travel agencies and relatives are an option, for example.
+- Some countries don’t accept visa applications by mail.
+If you cannot visit the embassy in person, you can usually assign a third party to do it for you, for instance, a travel agency or a relative.

-For more information we highly recommend you check your country’s passport delivery conditions by contacting the local delivering authorities or by visiting the government’s website.
+Please check your country’s passport delivery conditions by contacting the local delivering authorities or by visiting the government’s website for more information.

 COUNTRY-BASED STUDENT VISA APPLICATION

 |INDONESIA VISA||EUROPE VISA|

 |SOUTH KOREA VISA||MEXICO VISA|